 What is Asure’s policy for the collection, use, and storage of Biometric Data?

 We offer certain Clients the ability to use biometrics, including fingerprint and facial recognition technology software, through Asure’s Time and Attendance applications.
 We rely on the terms and performance of the contract with our Clients to lawfully process Biometrics (as defined below) on our Client’s behalf to authenticate an individual and prevent fraud in the context of his or her employment or contractor relationship with our Client.
-We use Biometrics solely for the purposes requested by our Client (the employer or customer) to perform the applicable Asure Services.
-Asure transmits Biometrics securely using encryption, and we take other reasonable steps to safeguard this data against unauthorized access, use, or disclosure.
-We retain this information until the termination of our services agreement with our Clients (we routinely delete the information within 90 days following the termination of our services agreement), unless otherwise required by the terms of our agreement with our Clients, or unless we have a legal reason to retain it to comply with applicable law, judicial demands, resolve disputes, or otherwise defend or enforce our agreements.
+We use Biometrics solely for the purposes requested by our Client to perform the applicable Asure Services.
+Asure transmits Biometrics securely using encryption and we take other reasonable steps to safeguard this data against unauthorized access, use, or disclosure.
+We retain this information until the termination of our services agreement with our Clients (we routinely delete the information within 90 days following the termination of our services agreement) or earlier at our Clients’ direction, as required by the terms of our agreement with our Clients, or unless we have a legal reason to retain it to comply with applicable law, judicial demands, resolve disputes, or otherwise defend or enforce our agreements.

 In light of the sensitive and developing nature of the requirements for the collection, use, and storage of Biometrics, Asure’s Clients are responsible for developing and implementing their own biometric privacy policies.
 To the extent required by law, Asure’s Clients must obtain written authorization from each employee or contractor before implementing any Asure Services that collects, stores, or processes Biometrics.
 Asure Clients should also: